 Manulife caters to customers in the USA, Canada, and Asia through a multi-channel distribution network of over 82,000 agents and thousands of distribution partners.
-Its operating segments are Asia (33% of 2019 core earnings), Canada (20%), US (30%), Global wealth and asset management (17%) and corporate and other.
-The company also owns reputed brands like Manulife and John Hancock in the USA.Investment Data
+Its operating segments are Asia (33% of 2019 core earnings), Canada (20%), the US (30%), Global wealth and asset management (17%), and corporate and others.

 - Ticker: TSE:mfc